Seoul Halloween crowd crush: Victims

+As of January 2023, the South Korean government has officially reported a death toll of 159; this figure includes later deaths in connection to the crush.

-The Central Disaster and Safety Countermeasures Headquarters said there were at least 158 deaths.
-The known deaths consisted of 102 females and 55 males.
-Of the victims, four were teenagers, ninety-six people were in their twenties, thirty-two people were in their thirties, nine were in their forties, and thirteen have yet to be identified.
+The death toll in the immediate aftermath was widely reported as 157, consisting of 102 females and 55 males.
+Of the victims, four were teenagers, ninety-six people were in their twenties, thirty-two people were in their thirties, nine were in their forties, and thirteen had yet to be identified.
 In addition, 27 foreigners were among the dead.

-The majority of the people who died were women.
+On 14 November, Yonhap News reported that the Central Disaster and Safety Countermeasures Headquarters had risen by one, to an official death toll of 158.
+On 12 December, a high school student was found dead in a Mapo District motel in a suspected suicide.
+The Ministry of Home Affairs and Security officially recognized him as the 159th death of the Itaewon disaster.

-At least 197 others were injured, including 32 in serious condition.
+On 11 November, the JoongAng Ilbo reported that at least 197 others were injured, including 32 in serious condition.